CMarah/personal-website/content/blog/First Blog.md

 which has created hundreds of [_themes_](https://themes.gohugo.io/), it's possible to write a Hugo website without any coding experience at all.

 Finally, to host the site I chose GitHub pages.
-As I stated, I wanted a very simple site, and I don't need to look any further: GH pages is a perfectly fine way of serving a few html files, which is what a Hugo site ends up being.
+As I stated, I wanted a something very simple, and I don't need to look any further: GH pages is a perfectly fine way of serving a few files, which is what a Hugo site ends up being.

 ### Hugo